Brain Exercise Initiative

 As a designer with Bits of Good working for BEI, my role was to continue development on the volunteer-facing web page that allows users to track and manage volunteers.

-With Bits of Good only being an extracurricular club, there were two main challenges that we had to face as students throughout the semester:
+With Bits of Good only being an extracurricular club, there were three constraints that we had to consider:

 Hand-Off